earthgecko/skyline/docs/installation.rst

 Skyline database
 ~~~~~~~~~~~~~~~~

-- Create the Skyline MySQL/MariaDB database for Panorama (see
+- Create the Skyline MariaDB database for Panorama (see
   `Panorama <panorama.html>`__) and Ionosphere.

 Skyline settings